 Buy Jeff Josephine Designs Products

-If you love these designs you can buy them from www.jeffjosephinedesigns.co.uk or the shop at Etsy UK.
+If you love these designs you can buy them from www.jeffjosephinedesigns.co.uk.
 Products can be shipped overseas.
-Price points for reference are: hand printed cushions £45 (without pad), hand built and hand painted vases range from £20-85, hand painted statement plates and bowls £30-100, small ceramics brooches £12, limited edition prints £35-175, stationery notebooks £4.50 and greeting cards are £2.50.
+Price points for reference are: hand-printed cushions £45 (without pad), hand-built and hand-painted vases range from £20-85, hand-painted statement plates and bowls £30-100, small ceramics brooches £12, limited edition prints £35-175, stationery notebooks £4.50 and greeting cards are £2.50.
 Sophie can also organise commissioned items ranging from ceramic tea sets to wedding stationery.
-She also produces limited edition hand painted ceramic baubles every year so keep an eye out for those.
+She also produces limited edition hand-painted ceramic baubles every year so keep an eye out for those.

 Author: Homegirl London.
 Photographs: JJD.
 Thanks: Sophie Elm.